 The Phoenix group is located in Bordeaux.
 Phoenix is a joint research group with LaBRI (Laboratoire Bordelais de Recherche en Informatique) - the computer science department at the University of Bordeaux I - CNRS (Centre National de la Recherche Scientifique) - a French national scientific research center - and ENSEIRB (Ecole Nationale Supérieure en Electronique, Informatique et Radiocommunications de Bordeaux) - an electronics, computer science, and telecommunications engineering school at Bordeaux.
-The group is physically located at LaBRI.
+The group is located at the INRIA-Futurs facility in Bordeaux.